Cotacotani Lake

-The Benedicto Morales River is the principal tributary and is fed by springs on the foot of Parinacota, another tributary is called El Encuentro and there is groundwater inflow from Lake Chungara.
+The Benedicto Morales River is the principal tributary and is fed by springs on the foot of Parinacota, another tributary is called El Encuentro in addition to groundwater inflow from Lake Chungara.
 The Cotacotani Lakes also have an outlet in a wetland that in turn gives rise to the Lauca River.
 There have been projects in the past to pump water from Lake Chungara into the Cotacotani Lakes which are active since 1983 but were then halted by a ruling of the Supreme Court of Chile in 1985.

 Precipitation at Lake Chungara close to Cotacotani is about 331 mm/year owing to the effects of the Southeast Pacific High and the rain shadow of the Andes and occurs mainly during December–March in the so-called "Bolivian Winter" when Atlantic moisture arrives.
 The average temperature is about 1 C but varies greatly by hour and season.

 Vegetation consists of wetlands, tussock, shrubs and Polylepis trees.
 Orestias fish and Biomphalaria snails live in the waters of Cotacotani Lake.